Celebrity Silliness And Your Vagina

 Which brings me to my last point.
 Kegels.

-The problem with this advice, kegels aren’t ideal for every woman.
-Yes, kegels are an excellent way to strengthen the pelvic floor, if you’re pelvic floor is weak and there isn’t enough tone.
+The problem with this advice, Kegels aren’t ideal for every woman.
+Yes, Kegels are an excellent way to strengthen the pelvic floor, if your pelvic floor is weak and there isn’t enough tone.

 Your vagina needs balance, both functionally, and in its PH.
 So if you want to improve function, see a pelvic floor physiotherapist.
-And if you want to train it without lifting minivans, get yourself on the launch for Strength And Lady Parts by clicking here.
-With me as your coach, not Gwyneth Paltrow, you will get credible information on your pelvic health.
+And if you want to train it without lifting minivans, get yourself a copy of Strength And Lady Parts by clicking here.
+With me as your coach for my 12-weeks online, not Gwyneth Paltrow, you will get credible information on your pelvic health.
 And I promise, there are no vagina weights included.